 - Data from the Quality and Outcomes Framework (QOF) showed patient outcomes were at or above average compared to the national average. - Staff assessed needs and delivered care in line with current evidence based guidance. - Clinical audits demonstrated quality improvement and there was a proactive approach to audit. - Staff had the skills, knowledge and experience to deliver effective care and treatment.
-There was a strong focus on education and learning. - There was evidence of appraisals and personal development plans for all staff.
-However the exception to this was the practice manager who had not had an appraisal in the past two years. - Staff worked with other health care professionals to understand and meet the range and complexity of patients' needs.
+There was a strong focus on education and learning. - There was evidence of appraisals and personal development plans for all staff. - Staff worked with other health care professionals to understand and meet the range and complexity of patients' needs. - There are innovative approaches to providing integrated patient-centred care.
+The practice had introduced the role of the practice pharmacist.
+This provided a proactive approach to improving the care of patients and medicines.
+They worked closely with patients, clinical staff, the local pharmacies and care homes.